 - 1. The parent of a student who is a minor must be registered with the III.
 Dept. of Public Health (IDPH) as a designated caregiver to administer medical cannabis to their child. - 2.
 Both the student and parent possess valid registry identification cards issued by the IDPH. - 3.
 Copies of the registry identification cards are provided to the Health Office. - 4.
-A "School Medication Authorization Form Medical Cannabis" (which can be obtained on the website) signed by the parent and medical doctor. - 5.
+A "School Medication Authorization Form Medical Cannabis" (available on the District website) signed by the parent and medical doctor. - 5.
 After administering the product to the student, the parent must immediately remove the product from school property.